williamsmiths/tutor/docs/configuration.rst

 - ``OPENEDX_EXTRA_PIP_REQUIREMENTS`` (default: ``[]``)

-Define extra pip packages that are going to be installed for edx-platform.
+Define extra pip packages that are going to be installed for elearning-edx.

 - ``NPM_REGISTRY`` (default: ``"https://registry.npmjs.org/"``)